-Lucas will be playing the role of Slim.
+On August 3rd Lucas will portray the role of Peyton Randolph!

 Killing Kennedy premiered on November 10th on the National Geographic Channel.
 Lucas played the role of a Dallas Police Officer (Officer Atwell).